Deep Residual Axial Networks: Introduction

-A simple axial architecture reduces cost but does not improve performance.
-The reason is that forward information flows across the axial blocks degrades (diminishing feature reuse \cite{10.1007/978-3-319-46493-0_39}).
+A simple axial architecture reduces costs but does not improve performance.
+This is because forward information flowing across the axial blocks degrades (diminishing feature reuse \cite{10.1007/978-3-319-46493-0_39}).
 To address this, we add residual connections to span the axial blocks.
-By using both modifications, we made a novel, effective residual axial architecture (RAN).
+By using both modifications, our novel and effective RANs improve validation performance.
 The effectiveness of our proposed model is demonstrated experimentally on four image classification datasets and an image super-resolution dataset.
-Our assessments are based on parameter counts, FLOPS counts (number of multiply-add operations), latency to process one image after training, and validation accuracy.
+Our assessments are based on parameter counts, FLOP counts (number of multiply-add operations), latency to process one image after training, and validation accuracy.